v-llnetv-ca/depop_voice_agent/README.md

 A voice-first AI support triage agent built for Depop, demonstrating how ElevenLabs' speech synthesis and Claude's reasoning capabilities can be deployed against a real operational problem in a high-volume consumer marketplace.

-**Built as a portfolio project for Forward Deployed Engineer Strategist roles in voice AI.**

 ---

 ## The Problem